chrstphlbr/resource/README.md

-# Resource library for golang
+# Resource library for Go

 This repository provides generic interfaces for dealing with repositories of resources.
 The two main components are repositories (Repository) and adapters to resources (Adapter).